jmaerte/persistent-homology/README.md

-If you just want to use it, you can download a stable version on the [project page](https://jmaerte.github.io/persistent-homology/).
+If you just want to use it, you can download the repository as zip file on the [project page](https://jmaerte.github.io/persistent-homology/).